COP3530/edugator-content/n-ary-trees/tries/lesson.md

 ![image](./images/ex1.png)

-Consider they key `bu` in the trie above.
-Tracing the path from the root to the node, the characters along the edges are `b` and `u` -- which form `bu` when concatenated.
-This is true for all nodes in the trie and demonstrates how the position of the node dictates its key.
+Consider the trie above.
+We previously stated that the position of a node dictates its key.
+Consider the key `bu` and trace the path from the root to the node.
+The edges contain the letters `b` and `u` — concatenated they form `bu`, the node's key.
+This is true for all nodes in the trie.

-Further, note how the keys `by`, `bu`, and `bun` share the same prefix `b`.
-This is a key features of tries that allows for efficient string storage and retrieval which we'll discuss more in-depth in the next section.
+Each key is a prefix of an _inserted_ word or an _inserted_ word (or both!).
+We emphasize _inserted_ because although a key may form a valid word such as `bun`, since we did not explicitly insert it into the trie, it is only considered a prefix.
+Further, consider the keys `hi` and `by` — both are inserted words _and_ prefixes to the words `hint` and `bye`, respectively.

+Lastly, note that the words `bunt`, `bye`, and `by` all share the prefix `b` and that the prefix only appears _once_ in the trie.
+This is one of the trie's largest benefits, the ability to reduce space used by exploiting redundancies.

-__Fun Fact__: The name trie is derived from the word retrieval and was originally pronounced tree.
-However, try became the common pronunciation to distinguish it from the word tree.
+__Fun Fact__: The name trie is derived from the word "retrieval" and was originally pronounced tree.
+However, "try" became the common pronunciation to distinguish it from the word tree.

 ## Motivation